oraclesean/docker-oracle/README.md

 - runInstall: Performs Oracle database software installation.
 - SE, SE2: Oracle Standard Edition/Oracle Standard Edition 2 - A licensed version of Oracle with limited features.
 Not all features are available, licensed, or extensive in SE/SE2.
 For example, partitioning is not available in SE/SE2, and RAC is limited to specific node/core counts.
 - XE: Oracle Express Edition - A limited version of the Oracle database that is free to use.

+## TODO:
+- Replace positional options with flags
+- Expand customizations
+- Add flexibility to pass `--build-arg`s to the script/image
+- Add a "Create Dockerfile" option (don't run the build)
+- Add Dockerfile naming capability
+- Add a help menu and error dialogs
+- Integrate secrets
+- More...